-Scotland Propose Alcohol Advert Ban on TV Before 9pm
+Scotland Propose Alcohol Advert Ban

 The Scottish government are taking alcohol harm reduction measures a step further by proposing a ban on all TV alcohol adverts pre-watershed (9pm).

-Scotland Welcome Alcohol Marketing Changes
+Some Welcome Alcohol Marketing Changes

 Alcohol Focus Scotland has welcomed the proposed changes to how alcohol is marketed, especially the proposals regarding the labelling of alcohol.